smartzplatform/tech-docs/Technical_WP_EN.md

 - [Contract constructor](https://github.com/smartzplatform/SDK/blob/master/constructor_examples/simple_ico_constructor.py)

 General scheme of work:
-- The ICO organizer launches an ICO contract, indicating:
+- The ICO organiser launches an ICO contract, indicating:
-  - Token's name and ticker (the token will be launched together with the ICO contract)
+  - the token's name and ticker (the token will be launched together with the ICO contract)
-  - ICO start and end dates
+  - the ICO start and end dates
-  - Ether to token exchange rate (the number of tokens that will be returned to the participants for 1 ether)
+  - the ether to token exchange rate (the number of tokens that will be returned to the participants for 1 ether)
   - Hard cap.
 When this amount of ether is collected, the ICO ends
-  - The address where the collected ether will go
+  - the address where the collected ether will go
 - Participants send ether to the address of the contract
-  - The contract posts to the sender the required number of tokens
+  - The contract posts the required number of tokens to the sender
   - The collected ether is sent to the address specified at the start

 ## Smartz Token

-ERC20 token with such additional features as token freezing, the ability to require passing the KYC procedure before using tokens.
+ERC20 token with such additional features as token freezing, i.e. the ability to require passing the KYC procedure before using tokens.
 The smartz.io project token was launched through this contract constructor.

 The source code:
 - [Contract](https://github.com/smartzplatform/sale/blob/master/contracts/SmartzToken.sol)

 General scheme of work:
-- The token owner launches a token, indicating:
+- the token owner launches a token, indicating:
-  - The addresses of the token owners and the number of owners required to perform critical actions in the contract:
+  - the addresses of the token owners and the number of owners required to perform critical actions in the contract:
-    - Saving the KYC provider address
+    - saving the KYC provider address
-    - Adding and deleting contracts which are allowed to transfer tokens, indicating the freezing date for them (for example ICO contracts)
+    - adding and deleting contracts which are allowed to transfer tokens, indicating the freezing date for them (for example ICO contracts)
-    - Disabling the ability to execute actions listed above.
+    - disabling the ability to execute actions listed above.
-  - The name, symbol and number of decimal places of the token, whether the token is burnable
+  - the name, symbol and number of decimal places of the token and whether the token is burnable
-  - The number of tokens that will be created for the person deploying the contract
+  - the number of tokens that will be created for the person deploying the contract
-  - Whether to add the `approveAndCall` function (see description below) to the contract
+  - whether to add the `approveAndCall` function (see description below) to the contract
-  - Addresses, the number of tokens and the freezing date for tokens created when deploying the contract
+  - addresses, the number of tokens and the freezing date for tokens created when deploying the contract
 - The owner saves the KYC provider address to the token contract and adds ICO contracts
 - ICO contracts transfer tokens to clients, indicating the unfreezing date and the need to undergo the KYC procedure.
-- After completing the KYC procedure if needed, after the unfreezing date, users can use the token like a usual ERC20 token.
+- After the unfreezing date, users can use the token like a usual ERC20 token after completing the KYC procedure (if needed).

 ### General Information

 Functions that require confirmation from several owners use the `multiowned` contract (see the description of the multi-signature wallet contract).

-The `approveAndCall` token function allows atomically authorizing a particular contract to spend a certain number of tokens and call the method of this contract.
-This allows implementing a convenient mechanism for paying for something with tokens in the contracts.
+The `approveAndCall` token function enables atomic authorization of a particular contract to spend a certain number of tokens and call the method of this contract.
+This makes it possible to implement a convenient mechanism for paying for something with tokens in the contracts.
 Such a contract needs to implement the following interface:

 ```
 interface IApprovalRecipient {
     /**